felix-werner-landeseiten/Landeseiten-Gravity/readme.txt

 == Changelog ==

+= 1.3.1 =
+* FIX: Resolved an issue where selecting a date from a Gravity Forms Date Picker field would not enable the 'Next' button or remove the validation error.

 = 1.3.0 =
 * NEW: Added full support for File Upload fields.
 * NEW: Added the ability to exclude fields from the multi-step flow by adding the `lf-skip` CSS class.